Wrongful Termination In Ontario: 29 Questions & Expert Answers

 Usually not.
 A standard release wipes out claims you might have, but it doesn’t automatically erase restrictive covenants unless the agreement says so expressly.
 Ontario banned most employee non‑competes in 2021, yet NDAs, non‑solicitation, and confidentiality clauses still stand.
 If you have questions, an employment lawyer can review your employment contract and provide answers.

-22. "Can wrongful termination affect my immigration status if I am on a work visa?"
+22. "Can wrongful termination affect my immigration status if I'm on a work visa?"

 Yes, losing your job may affect your immigration status if your visa is tied to your employment, even if you've been wrongfully terminated.
 Consult with an immigration lawyer immediately to explore your options.